31 Weeks Pregnant: The 31st Week Of Pregnancy

 Tips for mom’s partner:

-Having a new baby in the house can be an event that can cause some anxiety.
-However, this can be decreased by ensuring that you and your partner can handle emergency situations.
+Having a new baby is a big responsibility, and you may feel a variety of emotions including anxiety.
+However, this can be decreased by ensuring that you and your partner are prepared for potential emergency situations.
 Look into taking a class on infant CPR and first aid.
 Check with local community centers or your partner’s health care provider to see where these classes are offered.